rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/github/_index.md

 ---
-title: Configuring GitHub Authentication
+title: Configuring GitHub
-weight: 3075
+weight: 53
 ---

 In environments using GitHub, you can configure Rancher to allow sign on using GitHub credentials.